 In 35mm equivalent, I'm carrying 14-300mm options with me, plus some prime glass that performs at the top of the heap.
 Here's the kicker: according to my hand scale the total weight is under 10 pounds before I add the tripod, and I can easily drop a lens or two and get lighter, when necessary.

-There's not much I can't shoot with that kit, and I don't at all feel compromised in quality on anything.
+There's not much I can't shoot with that kit, and I don't usually feel compromised in quality on anything.
 Years of dealing with 20-30 pound camera bags makes this bag feel like a feather.

 If there's something to be learned from this little glimpse inside my bag, it's this: you can put together a very competent m4/3 kit in a small protected space and the whole thing doesn't have to weigh a ton.

 Why the swap of bags?
 First, on these long hikes I need to take some survival essentials, including layers of clothing.
 I'm also usually carrying my RRS Versa 2 tripod (which clips onto the side of the Photo Sport) with the small Uniqball head.
 I need to carry plenty of water (you can use a hydration bladder inside if you're the gambling sort, but I use the bottle pocket on the outside).
 Finally, the built-in rain cover is a necessity for protecting equipment should the weather change on me.